 Arpeggio Practice Time

 Now it's time to use your new skill in some real music.
-Refer to the piece "Arpeggio Practice" mentioned above, which you can access by following this link.
+Refer to the piece "Arpeggio Practice" mentioned above.

 Here you're asked to play 5 different arpeggios in a row as follows: